FRRouting/frr/doc/user/isisd.rst

 .. clicmd:: default-information originate <ipv4 | ipv6> <level-1 | level-2> [always] [metric (0-16777214)|route-map WORD]

-   Originate a default route into the given ISIS level datbase.
+   Originate a default route into the given ISIS level database.
    The `always` command will turn it on by default even if there is no default route in the system.